garybowers/iventoy_docker/README.md

 # iVentoy Container

-tl;dr – I’ve moved on.
-I’m now building a proper, open-source PXE server in Go that doesn’t do anything shifty behind your back.
+## tl;dr – I’ve moved on.

+I’m now trying to build a proper, open-source PXE server in Go that doesn’t do anything shifty behind your back.
 Check it out:

 👉 https://github.com/garybowers/bootimus

 It’s cross-platform (ARM/AMD64), transparent, and won't mess with your boot images in a way you can't understand.
 Feedback is very welcome!

-⚠️ A bit of a warning
+## ⚠️ A bit of a warning

 This repo started as a way to containerise iVentoy, but I can’t in good conscience recommend it anymore.

 The biggest issue is what’s happening under the bonnet. iVentoy is closed-source and has been caught silently injecting "black box" drivers and certificates into the boot process without any disclosure.
 We’re talking about kernel-level drivers and fake root CAs being shoved into your WinPE/Linux runtime at boot.